xcat2/confluent-docs/docs/installconfluent_rhel.md

 This will create a user named 'demouser' that will be able to use the password 'password'.

+If the web server is not already started, enable the web server:

+    chkconfig httpd on
+    service httpd start

 After these steps, the GUI should be available at:

     https://[server]/lenovo-confluent/